Unimodality: Uses and results

 One reason for the importance of distribution unimodality is that it allows for several important results.
 Several inequalities are given below which are only valid for unimodal distributions.
 Thus, it is important to assess whether or not a given data set comes from a unimodal distribution.
 Several tests for unimodality are given in the article on multimodal distribution.

 Inequalities

 Gauss's inequality

 A first important result is Gauss's inequality.
 Gauss's inequality gives an upper bound on the probability that a value lies more than any given distance from its mode.
 This inequality depends on unimodality.

-Vysochanskiï–Petunin inequality
+Vysochanskij–Petunin inequality

-A second is the Vysochanskiï–Petunin inequality, a refinement of the Chebyshev inequality.
+A second is the Vysochanskij–Petunin inequality, a refinement of the Chebyshev inequality.
 The Chebyshev inequality guarantees that in any probability distribution, "nearly all" the values are "close to" the mean value.
-The Vysochanskiï–Petunin inequality refines this to even nearer values, provided that the distribution function is continuous and unimodal.
+The Vysochanskij–Petunin inequality refines this to even nearer values, provided that the distribution function is continuous and unimodal.
 Further results were shown by Sellke and Sellke.